genedelisa/MIDISynth/README.md

 An example using the multitimbral `kAudioUnitSubType_MIDISynth` in Core Audio, and wrapped as an `AVAudioUnit` to use with AVFoundation's `AVAudioEngine`.
 The sampler av audio unit that is part of AVFoundation is not multitimbral.

+## SoundFont

+I've not included a SoundFont to avoid any "legal" issues.
+You will need to find one and update the name in the source code.

 ## Blog post for this example.